txpipe/tx3/README.md

 # Tx3

-⚠️ This is an early experimental project, everything here is subject to change or even disappear.

-A domain-specific language for describing and visualizing transactions in UTxO-based blockchains, with a particular focus on Cardano.
+A domain-specific language for describing protocols that run on UTxO-based blockchains, with a particular focus on Cardano.

 ## Rationale